awsdocs/amazon-vpc-peering-guide/doc_source/security-iam.md

 # Identity and access management for VPC peering<a name="security-iam"></a>

-By default, IAM users cannot create or modify VPC peering connections\.
-To grant access to VPC peering resources, attach an IAM policy to an IAM identity, such as a user, group, or role\.
+By default, users cannot create or modify VPC peering connections\.
+To grant access to VPC peering resources, attach an IAM policy to an IAM identity, such as a role\.

 **Topics**
 + [Create a VPC peering connection](#vpc-peering-iam-create)